 Grapevine Center, Inc. is an independent, non-profit organization.
 It is consumer operated to benefit persons with mental illnesses.
 Like most support groups, it offers a chance to share problems, advice and ideas with others who have similar concerns, in an atmosphere of understanding, empathy, confidentiality, and companionship.

-Initially, there were no recovery support groups or resources for people receiving mental health services in Butler County, A small group of consumers, including Bette Peoples, who felt acutely, the need for such a resource, took matters into their own hands: Meeting at the Irene Stacy Mental Health Center, in 1989, they formed the MASH (Mental Awareness Self-Help) group.
-The Voyagers room in the old MHA building, on North Washington Street in Butler, was their first meeting place.
-Although MAS*H was an independent organization, staff members from Irene Stacy Community Mental Health Center, Transitional Living, Inc. and the Mental Health Association have contributed much time and effort to organize and assist the group.
-Advisors from these organizations attend meetings and act as consultants.
+People receiving mental health services in Butler County once had neither recovery or support groups nor resources.
+A small group of consumers, including Bette Peoples, who felt acutely, the need for such a resource, met at the Irene Stacy Mental Health Center, in 1989, and formed the MASH (Mental Awareness Self-Help) group.
+Their first meeting place was the Voyagers room in the old MHA building, on North Washington Street in Butler.
+Although MAS*H was an independent organization, it was helped greatly by staff members from Irene Stacy Community, Mental Health Center, Transitional Living, Inc. and the Mental Health Association who contributed much time and effort to organize and assist the group.
+Advisers from these organizations also attended meetings and acted as consultants.

 As momentum gathered, and some funding became available, an independent venue was found in an old house at 221 West Brady Street.
 The MASH group was advised to use that name for fund-raising purposes only, and give the building a different name: Thus, the “Grapevine Center” was born.